carloshdezbueno/carloshdezbueno/README.md

 ## 👨‍🎓 About Me
 - 💼 Working on Grupo MasMovil
-- 📚 Currently studying a double master in Computer Engineering and Cybersecurity at Carlos III University in Madrid, after finishing bussiness administration and Computer engineering degrees at the Pontificial University of Salamanca.
+- 📚 Currently studying a double master in Computer Engineering and Cybersecurity at Carlos III University in Madrid, after finishing business administration and Computer engineering degrees at the Pontificial University of Salamanca.
 - 👨‍🔧 Currently I am the IT Department Coordinator for BEST AISBL.
 - 🌱 Improving my fullstack developer 🚀 skills.
 Currently focused in deeping my knowledge in web development learning a full JavaScript stack and cybersecurity in cloud enviroments.